 Can the Career Center help me find on-campus employment?

-All on-campus and off-campus student employment positions are managed by the CSO: Jobs for Griffons system (https://www.myinterfase.com/missouriwestern/Account/LogOn?ReturnUrl=%2fmissouriwestern%2fstudent%2f/).
-Current students must login using their full MWSU email address as username and "careers" for their password.
-New students must select "click here to register" on the login page to create a new account.
-Many of these positions require that students have Federal Work Study as part of their financial aid package.
+All on-campus and off-campus student employment positions are managed by the GriffonLink system (https://www.myinterfase.com/missouriwestern/Account/LogOn?ReturnUrl=%2fmissouriwestern%2fstudent%2f/).
+New students must select “click here to register” on the login page to create a new account.
+Both on-campus and off-campus employment opportunities are posted to the site.
+Many of the on-campus positions require that students have Federal Work Study as part of their financial aid package.

 Will the Career Center place me in a job after graduation?